-MAHTILDE VANDERPLAAS, a Belgian woman, aged 35, Catherine Mohler, 40, a German, and Janet Moulton, 24, also a German, were charged at the Thames Police-office with smuggling 120 pounds of foreign manufactured tobacco, by which they had incurred penalties of 100% each.
+MAHTILDE VANDERPLAAS, a Belgian woman, aged 35, Catherine Mohler, 40, a German, and Janet Moul-ton, 24, also a German, were charged at the Thames Police-office with smuggling 120 pounds of foreign manufactured tobacco, by which they had incurred penalties of 100l. each.
 The prisoners arrived at Blackwall from Ostend on Saturday morning, and, as they presented a very bulky appearance, a tidesurveyor asked them if they had any goods liable to duty about them.
 They replied they had not; but the officer handed them over to a female searcher, who found under the gown of each woman a large petticoat, very ingeniously made, and containing upwards of 40 pounds weight of tobacco.
 The petticoats were divided into compartments, and were partially supported on the shoulders by means of a kind of stays, and partly by straps fastened round the loins.
 The women stated that they had been met in the streets of Ostend by a man who promised to pay their passage to London and back, and to give them five francs (4s.
 2d.) each, if they would carry the petticoats containing the tobacco.
 The same man also said he would meet them in London.
-Mr. Yardley observed, that similar cases of heartless entrapping had come before his notice; and that there appeared to exist a regularly organised system of smuggling by means of miserable dupes.
-He advised the prisoners to confess everything; in which case, although he was obliged to fine each 100l., or, in default, to sentence them to six months' imprisonment, the punishment would no doubt be partially or wholly remitted.
-In the mean while the gaoler was directed to take every care of them.
+Mr. Yardley observed, that similar cases of heartless entrapping-had-come-before his notice; and that there appeared to exist a regularly organised system of smuggling by means of miserable dupes.
+He advised the prisoners to confess everything; in which case, although he was obliged to fine each 100l., or, sonment, the punishment would no doubt be partially directed to take every care of them.
 The eldest of the women said that if she could find the person who had deceived them, she would kill him.